 Adequate command of written and spoken English is critical to your success at Cornell.
 Courses are taught in English and you must be able to effectively communicate with faculty members, your fellow students, your roommate, and others to succeed at Summer Session.

 Obtaining this visa may take a number of weeks.
-Therefore, we ask you to submit your I-20 Request Form along with your course-enrollment form at least six weeks before the start of your session.
+Therefore, we ask you to submit your I-20 Request Form along with your course-enrollment form (see step 3 below) at least six weeks before the start of your session.

-Step 1: Consult the academic calendar for your session dates and registration deadlines.
+Consult the academic calendar for your session dates and enrollment and registration deadlines.

-Please complete only one course-enrollment form, even if you're attending more than one session.
+Please complete only one course enrollment form, even if you're attending more than one session.
 (If you later decide to make a course change, submit a change-in-enrollment form.)
-If you're participating in more than one session, the dates that apply are the ones for the first session in which you're enrolling.
+If you're participating in more than one session, the registration dates that apply are the ones for the first session in which you're enrolling.